Jim McDaid: Political career

-McDaid was elected to Dáil Éireann on his first attempt at the 1989 general election and he was re-elected at each subsequent general election until his retirement in 2010.
-He ousted sitting Fianna Fáil TD Hugh Conaghan, and, according to The Irish Times, was selected by the party to run against their own man due to Conaghan's opposition to the then Leader of Fianna Fáil Charles Haughey.
-He remained on the backbenches until 1991 when he was nominated by Taoiseach Charles Haughey to the position of Minister for Defence.
-On the morning of his appointment, however, a photograph emerged taken outside Dublin's Four Courts on the day a judge ruled that the Maze Prison escaper, James Pius Clarke, should not be extradited to the United Kingdom.
+McDaid was elected to Dáil Éireann on his first attempt at the 1989 general election.
+He ousted sitting Fianna Fáil TD Hugh Conaghan, and, according to The Irish Times, was selected by the party to run against their own man due to Conaghan's opposition to the leader of Fianna Fáil, Charles Haughey.
+He was re-elected at each subsequent general election until his resignation from the Dáil in 2010.

+In 1991, he was nominated by Taoiseach Charles Haughey to the position of Minister for Defence.
+On the morning the Dáil was due to debate his appointment, a photograph emerged taken outside Dublin's Four Courts on the day a judge ruled that the Maze Prison escaper, James Pius Clarke, should not be extradited to the United Kingdom.
 McDaid was seen in the background, smiling broadly.
 While McDaid stated that his presence at the hearing was due to personal connections – Clarke's mother was a constituent and a patient in his general practice in Letterkenny – the opposition Fine Gael party objected to his appointment and ministers from Fianna Fáil's coalition partners, the Progressive Democrats, indicated their unwillingness to remain in office should McDaid be appointed.
-McDaid handed back his portfolio that evening and returned to the backbenches.
+McDaid withdrew his name from consideration.

 Following Bertie Ahern's election as leader of Fianna Fáil in 1994, McDaid was appointed to the front bench as spokesperson on Equality and Law Reform.

-McDaid joined the government in 1997 when he became Minister for Tourism, Sport and Recreation.
-During his tenure he earned the nickname the "Minister for Fun", however, he presided over much more weighty issues such as investigations into controversial events such as drugs allegations in sport and sex abuse by swimming coaches.
-Following the 2002 general election McDaid failed to retain his Cabinet post, but he did become a Minister of State.
+When Ahern formed a government after the 1997 election, McDaid was appointed to cabinet as Minister for Tourism, Sport and Recreation.
+During his tenure he was dubbed the "Minister for Fun", though he presided over weighty issues such as investigations into controversial events such as drugs allegations in sport and sex abuse by swimming coaches.
+Following the 2002 general election, McDaid was dropped from cabinet, but he was appointed as a Minister of State.
 He was an unsuccessful candidate for the North-West constituency at the 2004 European Parliament election and was later sacked from his position as Minister of State and returned to the backbenches once again.